latebit-io/.github/profile/README.md

 #### Does this mean our solutions are free?

 Yes and no. Ideally we would want to contribute all our efforts to a free world, in reality this doesn't work as we need to pay the bills to continue!
-However, we try to make our basic OSS solutions free, with paid/licensed advanced additions.
+However, we try to make our basic OSS solutions free, with paid/licensed for advanced additions and features.

 We specialize in the following languages and frameworks:
 - .net c# and f#